AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 * Aim was to capture the underlying covariance structure of the signal while smoothing out noise
 * Results look plausible

 Next step is to fit the GP_M to the data of the four timeframes used above (TFL, TFL2, TFH, TFH2).
 For clarity, only the plot for TFH2 is presented here.
-TFL and TFL1 are unsurprisingly not very interesting, as there is hardly any temporal correlation to usw.
+TFL and TFL1 are unsurprisingly not very interesting, as there is hardly any temporal correlation to use.
 The results for TFH mostly look like those obtained from TFH2.

 To generate the plot, run `python -m main --mode plot_gpr_gpkernel_subs --return_mode abs`
-* In order to switch of any prediction and subsampling of the timeframe, set prediction_horizon to zeros and subsample_timeframe to False in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.
+* In order to switch of any prediction and subsampling of the timeframe, set prediction_horizon to zero and subsample_timeframe to False in [main.py](../main.py)/fit_gpr_gpkernel_subsets=>Calls to fit_gp.
 <p align="center">
   <img src="resources/OneDayAbsReturns_ClosingAdj_PlotGpAnalysisTFH2.png" alt="drawing" width="800"/>
   <br>